 In addition to the EYHA Parent and Participant Guide, the following document outlines guidelines for EYHA 2020-2021 season for EYHA teams.

-If you, your player, or members of your family are sick or have symptoms of an illness, stay home regardless of what you may believe is causing your illness.
+If you, your player, or a member of your family is sick or has symptoms of an illness, you, your player, and family members should stay home regardless of what may be causing your illness.

 Per CDC, “Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.”

 “Close contact” is defined as being within 6 feet of someone with COVID for a total of 15 minutes or more in a 24 hour period irrespective of whether the person with COVID or the contact was wearing a mask or whether the contact was wearing respiratory personal protective equipment (PPE).

 Any player, coach, or family member who has had “close contact” with an individual with known or suspected COVID infection should follow CDC guidelines about quarantine.
 Please visit: